 Among the rituals of Rosh Hashanah is to blow a bighorn called a Shofar.
 One hundred notes are blown on the horn to develop a unique rhythm.

 Yom Kippur is the holiest day for the religious Jewish people.
-It means Day of Satisfaction, and individuals don’t eat or drink for 25 hours.
+It means a Day of Satisfaction, and individuals don’t eat or drink for 25 hours.
 It’s a day to reflect on the past year and ask God’s forgiveness for any sins.
 During Rosh Hashanah, food is also actually crucial.
 Pieces of apple are dipped in honey to symbolize a sweet new year ahead and eat Honey cake.

 Furthermore, you may find a pomegranate on Rosh-Hashanah’s table because it contains 613 seeds representing the number of orders Jewish religious people are obliged to take.